Pinnchus/SmartWatering/README.md

 # SmartWatering

 This is a work in progess
-SmartWatering works in Raspberry Pi Zero W, with micropython.
+SmartWatering works in Raspberry Pi Zero W, with micropython and LVGL.
 Its using 3.5RPI Display with direct FB and touch

 Current the following is running ok: